techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 Initially, it should be validated that all USRPs could deliver a perfectly synchronised sine wave.
 A first test excists of a perfectely phase coherent incoming pilot signal on all USRPs.
 On t1 all USRP output signals should generate phase coherent output signals.
-To test this, an RF splitter can be selected to ensure the incoming signals are phase coherent.
+To test this, an RF splitter can be selected to ensure the incoming "pilot" signals are phase coherent.

 ## 3.1.1.
 Measure incoming phase on t0